-NCL's Five Most Dangerous jobs for working youth in 2015 are:
+NCL's Five Most Dangerous Teen Jobs in 2016 are:

-- Tobacco Harvester
+- Tobacco harvester

-- Agriculture: Harvesting Crops and Using Machinery
+- Agriculture: Harvesting crops and using machinery

-- Traveling Youth Sales Crews
+- Traveling youth sales crews

-- Construction and Height Work
+- Construction and height work

-- Outside Helper: Landscaping, Grounds Keeping and Lawn Service
+- Outside helper: Landscaping, groundskeeping and lawn Service

 The Five Most Dangerous Jobs for Teens are not ranked in order.
 They all share above average injury or fatality rates or present a work environment that is dangerous.